 Tactical operators require a low-cost, battery-operated, wireless detonating device consisting of a durable transmitter and programmable paired receiver.
-The transmitter must be able to pair with four or more receivers utilizing a rolling radio frequency (RF) code, similar to keyless entry devices, to prevent commandeering by adversaries.
+The transmitter must be able to pair with four or more receivers utilizing a multi-modal, uniquely encrypted signal to prevent exploitation by adversaries.
 The device must have shielding to protect against RF interference and electronic warfare.
 Affordable receivers will be reusable in inert training, and expendable in combat operations, not reusable by adversaries if recovered.

 The AWiDD shall:

-- Be able to pair with four (4) receivers simultaneously (Threshold (T)), ten (10) receivers simultaneously (Objective (O)), using rolling RF code; additional receivers can be paired, as needed, for follow-on operations. - Be compatible with current DoD standard and non-standard operational and training demolition stocks (T=O). - Be capable of transmitting in complex urban high-noise RF environments and detonating Non-Line of Sight (NLOS) at distances of 50 meters (T), 200 meters (O). - Be capable of transmitting in high-noise RF environments and detonating LOS at distances from 800 meters (T) to 1500 meters (O). - Transmitter must have cover to protect firing button; once exposed, firing button must flip from arm to safe (T=O).
-Transmitter shall be durable and reusable (T=O). - Transmitter weight shall be 1.25 lbs. with batteries (T), 2 lbs. with batteries (O); Shall be 7.825 inches H \times .9 inches D \times 3 inches W (T=O). - Transmitter shall be powered by two (2) each CR123 COTS batteries that can be replaced without deleting user selectable settings (hot swappable) (T=O). - To achieve range requirements, Transmitter may have a telescoping antenna. - Receivers shall have dual safeties, be retrievable, with a removable protective cap insulator to allow for safe charge construction and integration, transportation, and rapid employment.
-Receivers shall be reusable in inert training, affordable and expendable for live fire training and combat operations (T=O). - Conduct system low-voltage circuit testing to verify connectivity from transmitter to receiver(s) without causing premature detonation; shall not arm until after a circuit test is successfully performed (T=O). - Shall have shielding to protect against RF interference and electronic warfare (T=O).
+- 1. Be able to pair with four (4) receivers simultaneously (Threshold (T)), ten (10) receivers simultaneously (Objective (O)) using multi-modal, uniquely encrypted signal; additional receivers can be paired, as needed, for follow-on operations. - 2.
+Be compatible with current DoD standard and non-standard operational and training demolition stocks (T=O). - 3.
+Be capable of transmitting in complex urban high-noise RF environments and detonating Non-Line of Sight (NLOS) at distances of 50 meters (T), 200 meters (O). - 4.
+Provide a multi-modal capability (T=O); enabling the Tactical Operator with redundant means to transmit and initiate explosives in high-noise RF environments (submit recommendations). - 5.
+Be capable of transmitting in high-noise RF environments and detonating LOS at distances from 800 meters (T) to 1500 meters (O). - 6.
+Transmitter must have cover to protect firing button; once exposed, firing button must flip from arm to safe (T=O).
+Transmitter shall be durable and reusable (T=O). - 7.
+Transmitter total weight with batteries shall not exceed 2.0 lbs.
+(T); 1.25 lbs.
+(O); Shall not exceed eight (8) inches length × three (3) inches width × one (1) inch height (T=O). - 8.
+Transmitter shall be powered by two (2) each CR123 COTS batteries that can be replaced without deleting user selectable settings (hot swappable) (T=O). - 9.
+To achieve range requirements, Transmitter may have a telescoping antenna. - 10.
+Receivers shall have dual safeties, be retrievable, with a removable protective cap insulator to allow for safe charge construction and integration, transportation, and rapid employment.
+Receivers shall be reusable in inert training, affordable and expendable for live fire training and combat operations (T=O). - 11.
+Receiver shall initiate detonation only upon command from transmitter (T=O). - 12.
+Receiver shall have a variable time delay before detonating (T=O). - 13.
+Conduct system low-voltage circuit testing to verify connectivity from transmitter to receiver(s) without causing premature detonation; shall not arm until after a circuit test is successfully performed (T); shall provide indication of connectivity to, and status of, receivers once armed.

-- Be able to return to safe mode for disassembly and re-use (T=O). - Be used in simultaneous dual-priming and dual-initiated demolition operations (T=O). - Be MIL-STD-1316, and MIL-STD 810G Compliant (T=O). - System may have repeaters. - System kit shall contain one (1) Transmitter (T), two (2) Transmitters (O), and ten (10) receivers, transportation storage case, and accessories, operations and maintenance manual, quick reference card, instructional video (T=O). - Affordable Wireless Detonating Device system shall cost less than \$500 (T), \$100 (O) per complete system.
+- 14. Shall have shielding to protect against RF interference and electronic warfare (T); able to work in vicinity of, and at the same time as, RF jammers (O). - 15.
+Be able to return to safe mode for disassembly and re-use (T=O). - 16.
+Be used in simultaneous dual-priming and dual-initiated demolition operations (T=O). - 17.
+Be MIL-STD-1316, and MIL-STD 810G Compliant (T=O). - 18.
+System kit shall contain one (1) Transmitter (T), two (2) Transmitters (O), and ten (10) receivers, transportation storage case, and accessories, operations and maintenance manual, quick reference card, instructional video (T=O). - 19.
+Affordable Wireless Detonating Device system shall cost less than \$500 (T), \$100 (O) per complete system.

-- Base Contract: Deliver twelve (12) Affordable Wireless Detonating Device operational testing and evaluation (OT&E) prototype systems and CONUS training. - Contract Options: Deliver up to an additional twenty-four (24) Affordable Wireless Detonating Device OT&E prototype systems and CONUS training.
+- Base Contract: Deliver twelve (12) AWiDD prototypes for operational testing and evaluation (OT&E) and CONUS training. - Contract Options: Deliver up to an additional twenty-four (24) AWiDD prototype systems for OT&E and CONUS training.

-A Firm Fixed Price contract proposal is preferred; 12 month base contract period of performance, and six months for options.
+A firm fixed price contract proposal is preferred; twelve (12) month base contract period of performance, and six (6) months for options.